sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/configuration/scanners/overview.md

 ---
 title: Scanners
 description: Explains an overview of scanners in Tyk Streams
-tags: [ "Tyk Streams", "Stream Processors", "Scanners" ]
+tags: [ "Tyk Streams", "Scanners" ]
 ---

 For most Tyk Streams inputs the data consumed comes pre-partitioned into discrete messages which can be comfortably held and processed in memory.
 However, some inputs such as the socket don't have a concept of consuming the data "entirely".